Bakhchysarai: Attractions

 There is a network of well marked hiking trails around the town.
 All the main attractions are connected with red-marked trail.

-Since 2011 thanks to the support of the Czech Government and USAID the Tourist information centre has been working.
+From 2011, the town's Tourist Information Centre was supported by the Czech Government and USAID.
+Support was cut off in 2014 following the Russian annexation of Crimea.

 Demographics

 In 1930 the population of the city was 10,450.
 The ethnic groups represented were 7,420 Crimean Tatars, 1,850 Russians, 315 Jews, 205 Greeks, 185 Ukrainians, 50 Germans, 30 Armenians, 30 Bulgarians, and 365 others.

+As of 2001, the town had a population of 26,700 people.
+Russians make up the majority of the population, while ethnic Ukrainians and Crimean Tatars form significant minorities.